synnkfps/Scatha_Simulator_Python/README.md

 # Scatha Simulator
 A simulator of Scatha Farming in Python

+Actually not working 100% but im still trying to fix it

 # How to make it work

 1. Download the repo